VoltRipper

 Wins: the 72V platform (more power and range than the 60V Sting/X3 siblings), 13.4 kW peak output, moto-spec dual hydraulic brakes and adjustable suspension, and Talaria's dealer network and sibling-platform familiarity behind it.
 On raw power-per-dollar, it's one of the strongest bikes in the class.

 Costs you: the 20 mph factory limit and the derestriction it forces; a young MX5-specific aftermarket and resale history compared with the proven Sting R MX4 and Light Bee X; it's off-road as sold; and there's no companion app.
-None are dealbreakers — but the still-maturing ecosystem is the honest reason it scores an 85 rather than pushing into Storm/Ultra Bee territory.
+None are dealbreakers — but the still-maturing ecosystem is the honest reason it scores an 91 rather than pushing into Storm/Ultra Bee territory.

 Street-legal reality

-The MX5 Pro is marked `street_legal: kit` — meaning a conversion path exists, not that it arrives road-ready.
+The MX5 Pro is marked kit-legal — meaning a conversion path exists, not that it arrives road-ready.
 It ships without factory DOT lighting, so any pavement use means adding a proper street-legal kit and living in a state that will register the result — a narrow, paperwork-heavy path.
 Check our street-legal guide and your state's rules before planning any road time; treat this as an off-road bike first.

-MX5 Pro vs Light Bee X — the real question
+MX5 Pro vs Light Bee X

 Bottom line